Richard Sharpe Shaver: Early life

-Richard Sharpe Shaver was born on October 7, 1907 in Virginia to Grace and Ziba Shaver.
+Richard Sharpe Shaver was born on October 7, 1907, in Virginia to Grace and Ziba Shaver.
 He had two sisters, Claire and Isabella, and two brothers, Donald and Taylor.

 The family moved to Berwick, Pennsylvania, when he was a young child.

 The family relocated again to Detroit, Michigan, when his older brother Taylor found work there with the Federal Immigration Service.
 Shaver enrolled in the Wicker School of Fine Art and worked part-time as an art model.
 At Wicker, he began a relationship with his teacher Sophie Gurvitch.
 The pair married in Summer 1932, a few weeks after Wicker permanently closed.
-They would have one daughter.
+The two had a daughter, Evelyn, born circa 1935.
 Shaver found work as a gardener and welder.

 In 1934, Shaver's older brother Taylor died from pneumonia, and Shaver's remaining family returned to Pennsylvania.

+Shaver was admitted to the Emergency Ward in Detroit complaining of auditory hallucinations or voices talking about him.
+A doctor there noted that Shaver "gives a definite history of persecution for alleged imaginary communist beliefs and ridicule by his fellow employees for supposed homosexual practices."
+The doctor noted Shaver believed he had been hypnotized and reported a "dual mental personality" as if his words are uttered by someone else.
+The doctor noted Shaver was "in general he is able to rid himself to an extent from the ideas of persecution."

 After his brother's death, Shaver was committed to the Ypsilanti State Hospital for mental health disorders by his wife, Sophie.
 He stayed at the hospital for nearly two years, with periodic visits home to Pennsylvania.
 During his hospitalization, Sophie was accidentally electrocuted by a space heater in her bathroom.
 Shaver signed custody of his daughter over to his parents.
 He was released from hospital, returned to his family's farm in Pennsylvania, and soon left to travel across the Northeastern United States and Canada.
 Shaver was arrested for stowing away on a merchant vessel in Newfoundland in December 1937, and in early 1938 he was deported from Canada and sent to Grafton State Hospital in Massachusetts.
 He was transferred to the Ionia State Hospital for the Criminally Insane in Michigan later that year, where he remained for five years.
 He began writing the year he was discharged, in 1943.

+In January 1944, newspapers announced Shaver's marriage to Virginia Fenwick of Texas.
+It was reported that both were fiction authors, with Shaver's "A Warning To Future Man" recently accepted for publication by a popular magazine.

+In 1946, Shaver advertised for assistance with radio.
+In October 1946, papers reported that Shaver filed for divorce, alleging that Virginia had deserted him on March 28, 1943 – two months after their wedding.
+Divorce was granted in November 1946.